bautrey37/XMG-Fusion-15-Review/README.md

 # XMG Fusion 15 Review

 Review of my XMG Fusion 15 with Pop OS

-This review comes from the perspective of someone who has not used Linux on their personal computer full time and coming from Windows and Mac backgrounds.
-I am a developer who also likes to game casually
+This review comes from the perspective of someone who has not used Linux on their personal computer full-time and coming from Windows/Mac backgrounds.
+I am a developer who also likes to game casually.

 ## Specs